google/skia/site/user/api/SkCanvas_Reference.md

 Creates <a href="#Canvas">Canvas</a> of the specified dimensions without a <a href="undocumented#Surface">Surface</a>.
 Used by <a href="undocumented#Subclasses">Subclasses</a> with custom implementations for draw methods.

-If <a href="#SkCanvas_int_int_const_SkSurfaceProps_star_props">props</a> equals nullptr, <a href="#Properties">Surface Properties</a> are created with <a href="#Properties_Legacy_Font_Host">Surface Properties Legacy Font Host</a> settings, which choose the pixel striping direction and order.
-Since a platform may dynamically change its direction when the device is rotated, and since a platform may have multiple monitors with different characteristics, it's best not to rely on this legacy behavior.
+If <a href="#SkCanvas_int_int_const_SkSurfaceProps_star_props">props</a> equals nullptr, <a href="#Properties">Surface Properties</a> are created with
+<a href="#Properties_Legacy_Font_Host">Surface Properties Legacy Font Host</a> settings, which choose the pixel striping
+direction and order.
+Since a platform may dynamically change its direction when the device is rotated, and since a platform may have multiple monitors with different characteristics, it is best not to rely on this legacy behavior.

 ### Parameters